 Roasted Banana PaletasYum

 Roasted Banana Paletas made with milk, a little cream….and a spot of rum.
-I slightly adapted this recipe from my “Paletas” cookbook by Fany Gerson, and I’ll make these babies again and again this summer.
-They’re really good!
-The recipe calls for cream, but next time I’m going to sub out the cream and use coconut milk instead.
-I also think a swirl of melted dark chocolate in the mix might not be a bad idea either.
+I slightly adapted this recipe from my “Paletas” cookbook by Fany Gerson, and I’ll definitely make these again and again this summer.
+Next time I might switch things up a bit….
+I think a swirl of melted dark chocolate in the mix might be worth experimenting with.

 I could see these as being a really great treat for kids (minus the rum, of course).
 Bananas and milk – heck have em for breakfast!